 A Place in the Country

 The purchase of rural property for recreational purposes is one of the fastest growing segments of the real estate market in Texas.
 When considering the purchase of land for recreational use, ask yourself what recreational experiences and amenities are most important to you.
-This could include hunting and fishing, bird watching, just a place to relax, are wanting a place to retire.
-Personal priorities are important considerations when deciding what to buy and how to manage the land once you own it.
+Do you like to hunt and fish?
+Do you want to hunt deer, game birds or a little of both?
+Are you a birder or wildlife watcher?
+Is your primary interest having a place in the country to relax and get away from the fast pace of urban life?
+Are you looking for a life?
+Are you looking for a place to retire?
+These are important questions to consider when deciding what to buy and how to manage the land once you own it.

 If you want to hunt on the property, you will need to know which game animals can be expected to occur on your land and understand the numbers of various species the habitat can support.

 As a new landowner interested in wildlife, you will want to learn all you can about the land and the plants and animals it supports.
 The best way to do this is through keen observation on the land, learning through books and the Internet, and consultation with a local biologist.
 For information on species, habitats and population trends by region and county for various wildlife species, visit the TPWD Web site at: www.tpwd.state.tx.us/landwater.

 Many valuable resources are available for landowners—from habitat management advice to financial assistance.